SEND Information Report 2024

 • Pupils with SEND are tracked and monitored in the same way as their peers, by the whole school tracking schedule.

-• Students with an Education, Health and Care Plan have an annual review meeting at which their progress towards the objectives of their plan is discussed in depth.
-Prior to this meeting, the SENDco Assistant requests information from all their teachers regarding progress toward their objectives.
+• Students with an Education, Health and Care Plan have an annual review meeting at which their progress towards the objectives on their plan is discussed in depth.
+Prior to this meeting the SENDco Assistant requests information from all their teachers regarding progress toward their objectives.

 Access to extra-curricular activities for students with SEND

-• Prep Club is offered daily, and we recommend this to the parents of students with SEND if they are having difficulty supporting their child at home.
+• Homework Club is offered daily, and we recommend this to the parents of students with SEND if they are having difficulty supporting their child at home.

 • LSAs accompany school trips, to support students with SEND, as required.